Early Notification — messages about absences

 Starting to use EN with eAR

 More than 95% of schools have a suitable SMS.
-That means all commonly used SMSs use the eAR module and the EN interface protocol.
+That means all commonly used SMS use the eAR module and the EN interface protocol.

-To apply to use EN, complete the electronic Attendance Register Application Form.
-[PDF, 162 KB]
+To apply to use EN, complete the electronic Attendance Register Application form.

 Get training from your vendor and the Ministry

 The vendor will train you in using their EN product.